21danielw/BernoulliApproximation/README.md

 The two scratch notebooks in this repository should not be run by the user.

+alpha.jld2 and italicB.jld2 are constant Julia arrays and should not be modified by the user.

 Procedure for using the function bernoulli(A, mk, s):
 1. Fork this repository.
 2. Include the module BernoulliApproximation.jl in your Julia code.